kubernetes/enhancements/keps/sig-release/3027-slsa-compliance/README.md

 this KEP can be considered complete when a SLSA level is deemed as not implementable by the community at large (see Graduation Criteria).

 ### Non-Goals

-This KEP does not aim to propose concrete technical implementation details or process improvements to achieve each of the SLSA levels.
+This KEP does not aim to propose concrete technical implementation details or process improvements to achieve each SLSA level.
 As a framework, SLSA provides an incomplete roadmap to guide our implementation while it leaves the rest to the project.
 Some of these changes need a discussion and KEP by themselves, and we will be working on them as we advance.